tt1de/bert-text-summ/README.md

 a simple BERT text summarization algorithm realization

-do not upload output, because the size is too large (several times fail to upload)
+did not upload output, because the size is too large (several times fail to upload)

 the model is fitted by google colab some parameters: epoch = 1